-- 1. Within two weeks after 1st Progress Report students can withdraw from a course if: - Another course is selected and scheduled. - The student is still carrying 32.5 credits. - Parent/teacher permission is secured.

-Course will not be identified on transcript

-- 2. From 2 weeks after 1st progress report to mid-year, a student can withdraw from a course if:
+- 1. Two weeks after 1st quarter report cards are released, students can withdraw from a course if: - The student is still carrying 32.5 credits/30 credits for seniors - Parent/teacher signatures are secured. - Course will not be noted on transcript - 2.
+Any point after #1, a student can withdraw from a full year course if: - The student is still carrying 32.5 credits/30 credits for seniors - Parent/teacher signatures are secured - A withdrawn (W) will be noted on the transcript.

-- Another course is selected and scheduled

-- The student is still carrying 32.5 credits

-- Parent/teacher permission is secured

-A grade will be noted on the 1st term and/or 2nd term report card (depending on date of withdrawal).
-A withdrawn (WD) will be noted on the final transcript.